gaut3/timeflow/README.md

 ```

 This means:
-- ✅ You can import your existing Timekeep data
+- ✅ You can import existing Timekeep data
 - ✅ Data can be read by Timekeep plugin if you switch back
 - ✅ Support for collapsed entries and subEntries
-- ✅ Settings sync across devices automatically
-- ✅ Seamless migration path

 ### File Structure